Around our house we call these Chocolate Chip Cookies "Ruby Cookies" because none of us can make them as delicious and chewy as my daughter, Ruby.

 Baking is a real weakness of mine, so Ruby steps in and makes our delicious desserts.
 And to compensate for my Sephardic tastes, her sister is Queen of Ashkenazi comfort food.
 You'll want to try Elise's awesome deli roll.

 I see how our daughters have become accomplished in areas that challenge me.
-They have developed their innate talents in areas where they see their skills are needed and I see how my culinary weaknesses have been fertile ground for them to excel.
-And so, my lack has benefited their growth.
+They have developed their innate talents in areas where they see their skills are needed, and I see how my culinary weaknesses have been fertile ground for them to excel.
+And so, my shortcomings have fueled their growth.

 3/4 cup shortening (lighten up!)

 1 1/4 cups light brown sugar, firmly packed

 1 3/4 cup flour